Travellers rush into US ahead of ban on Europe arrivals

 "We are worried about closed museums but are hopeful we will have a nice week.
 We didn't think about cancelling."

-New York's theatres and many museums were closed from Thursday, and most gatherings of over 500 people have been banned, including the annual St Patrick's Day parade.
+New York's theatres and many museums were closed from Thursday, and most gatherings of more than 500 people have been banned, including the annual St Patrick's Day parade.

 READ: New York bans gatherings of more than 500 on coronavirus fears